education.vic.gov.au

 • School councils are responsible for deciding on arrangements for the supply of school uniform items.

-• The principal may determine the consequences to be imposed on an individual student for not complying with the student dress code, in accordance with the relevant school and Department policies.
+• The principal may determine the consequences to be imposed on an individual student for not complying with the student dress code, in accordance with the relevant school and department policies.
+Refer to the Implementing and enforcing student dress codes section of the Guidance tab for further advice.

 • All student dress codes must: